-In collaboration with a third party, the Company has paid fees for services rendered by a research organization and other out-of-pocket costs for which it was reimbursed at cost, without mark-up or profits.
-The Company accounts for these arrangements using FASB EITF 01-14 "Income Statement Characterization of Reimbursements Received for Out-of-Pocket Expenses Incurred" ("EITF 01-14") and FASB EITF 99-19 "Reporting Revenue Gross as a principal versus Net as an Agent" ("EITF 99-19").
-The reimbursements received have been reported as part of net revenue in our consolidated statements of operations.
+In collaboration with a third party, in 2006 the Company paid fees for services rendered by a research organization and other out-of-pocket costs for which the Company was reimbursed at cost, without mark-up or profits.
+The Company accounts for these arrangements using FASB EITF 01-14 "Income Statement Characterization of Reimbursements Received for Out-of-Pocket Expenses Incurred" (EITF 01-14) and FASB EITF 99-19 "Reporting Revenue Gross as a Principal versus Net as an Agent" (EITF 99-19).
+The reimbursements received have been reported as part of Net revenue on the Company's consolidated statements of operations.
 The fees for the services rendered and the out-of-pocket costs have been included in research and development expenses.
+For the year ended December 31, 2007, the Company did not report any reimbursement revenue or incur any expenses in connection with this collaboration and the Company does not expect to record revenue or expenses under this arrangement in the future.
+In 2006, the Company reported \$1.9 million of reimbursement revenue, as well as a corresponding expense under this arrangement.
+The Company did not report any reimbursement revenue or incur any expenses under such agreement in 2005.